bigsnarfdude/videoSummarization/README.md

 # VideoLLM

 UPDATED
+**Just read the Gemini 3 Pro can take in full chalk talks and prcoess each frame directly including transcripts and audio.
+You can now just chat directly using powerful AI and BIRS lectures.
+Making this project a front end app to Gemini 3**

+ORIGINAL
 VideoLLM is an AI-powered application for processing and analyzing video and audio lectures.
 It transcribes videos/audio, generates summaries, and creates structured notes for improved learning efficiency.

 https://gist.github.com/bigsnarfdude/7f2e2098e41044886dfe2d9d3344fc5c

-Just read the Gemini 3 Pro can take in full chalk talks and prcoess each frame directly including transcripts and audio.
-You can now just chat directly using powerful AI and BIRS lectures.
-Making this project a front end app to Gemini 3

 ## Features